Marriott Murder: Police Name Suspect In Maryland Man's Falls Church Hotel Killing

-The hunt is on for a man wanted for the murder of Maryland native Charles Anthony Ashe, Jr., 44, at the Falls Church Marriott Fairview Park hotel in Merrifield on Sunday morning.
+The hunt was short lived for a man wanted in connection to the murder of Maryland native Charles Anthony Ashe, Jr., 44, at the Falls Church Marriott Fairview Park hotel in Merrifield on Sunday morning.

-Police say that Hiep Van Vo, 43, remains at large a day after he allegedly shot and killed Ashe, who was found suffering from gunshot wounds near an elevator inside the hotel.
+Police say that Hiep Van Vo, 43, was arrested in Maryland after his vehicle was located late on Sunday night in Gaithersburg outside an area home.

+Vo was then tracked down and taken into custody outside of Giant on Flower Hill Way in Gaithersburg.

-According to a Fairfax County Police Department spokesperson, Fairfax County Fire and Rescue personnel happened to be at the hotel when the emergency call came in regarding Ashe, and they were able to quickly respond.
+According to a Fairfax County Police Department spokesperson, Fairfax County Fire and Rescue personnel happened to be at the hotel when the emergency call came in regarding Ashe, and they were able to quickly respond on Sunday morning.

 However, it was already too late.